aws-amplify/docs/android/api.md

 2 - Run 'Make Project'

-When the build is successful, it will add two gradle tasks to you project - `modelgen` and `amplifyPush` (these can be found in the dropdown menu which currently would display app if it's a new project, up where you would run your project).
+When the build is successful, it adds two gradle tasks to you project - `modelgen` and `amplifyPush`.
+These can be found in the configuration dropdown menu which currently would display app if it's a new project, up where you would run your project.
 Whenever you update your schema (found at `amplify/backend/api/amplifyDatasource/schema.graphql`) run the `modelgen` task followed by `amplifyPush` to update your online resources and local Java models.

 ### Initialize Amplify